vaibhavpareek/vulnorator/README.md

     1. Terminal banner - pip3 install terminal-banner
     2. Pyfiglet    - pip3 install pyfiglet
     3. os(if not by default) - pip3 install os
-    4. googlesearch(if not by default) - pip3 install googlesearch
+    4. googlesearch(if not by default) - pip3 install google
     5. time(if not by default) - pip3 install time.
 3. Now you have all the dependencies installed in your system to run this tool smoothely.